|

 Some user reported an increase in

 hair shedding at the start of the treatment.
-It is just temporary,
+It is just

-and treatment should not be stopped.
-Indeed, this may actually be a signal
+temporary, and treatment should not be stopped.
+Indeed, this may

-that the treatment is working.
+actually be a signal that the treatment is working.

 -

-Due to the medication’s alcohol content, some users may develop a contact
+Due to the medication’s alcohol content, some users

-rash or irritated skin.
+may develop a contact rash or irritated skin.

 -

-Because systemic absorption
+Because systemic absorption of topically applied

-of topically applied drug may occur, some users may experience dizziness
+drug may occur, some users may experience dizziness or a rapid heart

-or a rapid heart beat with excessive doses.
-However, with normal use these
+beat with excessive doses.
+However, with normal use these effects are

-effects are uncommon.
+uncommon.

 -

-A minority of Rogaine users experience
+minority of Rogaine users experience “hypertrichosis”

-“hypertrichosis” problem.
+problem.
 This is

 hair growth on the face or other bodily areas.
-This side effect
+This side

 |

-What is good with Rogaine?
+is good with Rogaine?

 -

-It is proven, not bogus: There
+is proven, not bogus: There are many scientific studies

-are many scientific studies about Rogaine.
-Most of them show that
+about Rogaine.
+Most of them show that Rogaine is good for hair

-Rogaine is good for hair regrowth.
-Sometimes, the results are so
+regrowth.
+Sometimes, the results are so impressive.
+Thus, FDA approved

-impressive.
-Thus, FDA approved its usage for hair loss.
-Most of the
+its usage for hair loss.
+Most of the other medicines and methods out

-other medicines and methods out there have no such a proof showing
+there have no such a proof showing their efficacy.
+If you believe

-their efficacy.
-If you believe science, it is logical to choose a
+science, it is logical to choose a legitimate medicine, instead of

-legitimate medicine, instead of unproven ones which many of them are
+unproven ones which many of them are just bogus.

 -

-No gender difference: Rogaine is
+gender difference: Rogaine is used for both men (2% or 5%)

-used for both men (2% or 5%) and women (2% only).
-Other FDA-approved
+and women (2% only).
+Other FDA-approved medicine Propecia is not

-medicine Propecia is not approved for use by women.
+approved for use by women.

 -

-Availability: Rogaine is
+Availability:

-available without a prescription.
+Rogaine is available without a prescription.

 -

-Usage method: Rogaine is directly
+method: Rogaine is directly applied to the scalp.
+You do not

-applied to the scalp.
-You do not have to take it orally.
-Thus, its
+have to take it orally.
+Thus, its systemic side-effects (to whole body)

-are relieved to know that it works without altering male hormones.
+are minimum to none.
+So, men are relieved to know that it works without

-What is bad with Rogaine?
+is bad with Rogaine?

 -

-No guarantee: Rogaine's manufacturer clearly states Rogaine does not
+guarantee: Rogaine's manufacturer clearly states Rogaine does

-work for everyone and individual results will vary.
-A clinical test showed about 55% of the men who
+not work for everyone and individual results will vary.
+A clinical test

-will not see satisfactory improvement.
+That means that 45% of the users will not see satisfactory improvement.

 -

-Not good for forehead: Rogaine
+good for forehead: Rogaine stimulates hair regrowth at the

-stimulates hair regrowth at the top of the head, not at the forehead.
-Your
+top of the head, not at the forehead.
+Your hair loss affects primarily

-hair loss affects primarily forehead, Rogaine is not good for you.
+forehead, Rogaine is not good for you.

 -

-Delayed effect: Seeing some hair
+effect: Seeing some hair improvement, may take time.
+You

-improvement, may take time.
-You need to apply Rogaine 3 or 4 months to see
+need to apply Rogaine 3 or 4 months to see it starts to work.
+So, just

-it starts to work.
-So, just knowing Rogaine is not good for you may cost
+knowing Rogaine is not good for you may cost you wasted money and time.

 -

-see some improvement then need to maintain the medication to avoid losing
+treatment: Those who see some improvement then need to

-any hair gained.
-Its maximum allowed duration of usage is not known.
+allowed duration of usage is not known.

 Some